magneticio/vamp.io/content/documentation/installation/configure-vamp.md

 1. Copy application.conf [(github.com/magneticio - Vamp DCOS application.conf)](https://github.com/magneticio/vamp-docker/blob/master/vamp-dcos/application.conf)
 2. Adjust as required.
 Check the list of configuration settings (below) for details of the available optionsa
 3. Create a Dockerfile with the lines:
-  `FROM magneticio/vamp-dcos:0.9.1`
+  `FROM magneticio/vamp-dcos:0.9.2`
   `ADD application.conf /usr/local/vamp/conf/`
 4. Build the image with `docker build --tag <username>/vamp`

+## Configuration not intended for Vamp
+It is possible to store configuration parameters not intended for use by Vamp itself in the Vamp `application.conf` file, such as configuration for Logstash or workflows.
+For example, you could chose to include the logstash URL in your custom `application.conf` file - Vamp would ignore the parameter, but it would be available to all workflows through the API.
+This is useful for storing shared local configuration parameters.
+Configuration specific to a single workflow is best set using environment variables or by hard coding the parameter.

 ## Access configuration through the API
 All configuration parameters can be retrieved from the Vamp API endpoint `config` or `configuration`.
-This means that the Vamp `application.conf` file can store parameters not intended for use by Vamp, for example, configuration for Logstash or workflows.

 * Return all configuration parameters as a JSON object:
   `GET` `/api/v1/config` .